PrestaShop/open-source/content/project-organization/quality-council/tooling/test-scenarios.md

     * THEN the script update the Github issue (title & description);
   * IF the linked Github issue has not the good assignee from JIRA,
     * THEN the script update the Github issue (assignee);
-  * IF the linked Github issue has no labels, or the linked Github issue has late labels,
+  * IF the linked Github issue has no label, or the linked Github issue has late labels,
     * THEN the script update the Github issue (labels);
   * IF the Github label is different of the XRay status
     * THEN the script update the XRay scenario (status).